Texas Dram Shop Law

 But the best way to understand dram shop law is to learn its origin story.

 For most of Texas history, bars were immune from lawsuits stemming from drunk driving accidents.
 There was no cause of action recognized by the courts enabling a victim to sue a bar.
-This all changed in the 1987 case of El Chico v.
-Poole.
+This all changed in the 1987 via a court case (El Chico v.
+Poole) and action by the Texas Legislature.

 El Chico was based on an accident in which a man named Larry Poole was killed by a drunk driver who had been drinking at an El Chico restaurant.
 It was illegal under Texas law for an alcohol provider to serve alcohol to an already-drunk customer, but that just meant the State could fine a provider who broke this rule, not that victims could sue for the injuries they sustained as a result of the violation.